Editorial Team

 Jocelyne Guilbault

-Jocelyne Guilbault is Distinguished Professor of Ethnomusicology and Popular Music and Chair of Graduate Studies in the Department of Music at the University of California, Berkeley.
+Jocelyne Guilbault is Distinguished Professor of Ethnomusicology and Popular Music in the Department of Music at the University of California, Berkeley.
 Since 1980, she has done extensive fieldwork in the French Creole- and English-speaking islands of the Caribbean on both traditional and popular music.
 Informed by a postcolonial perspective, she published several articles on issues of representation, aesthetics, West Indian music industries, multiculturalism, world music, music and militarization, and the politics of musical bonding.
 She is the author of Zouk: World Music in the West Indies (1993), a study that maps the complex musical network among the French-Creole speaking islands, and the vexed relations that are articulated through music between the West Indian French Departments and the Metropole, France.
 Her book, Governing Sound: the Cultural Politics of Trinidad’s Carnival Musics (2007), explores the ways the calypso music scene became audibly entangled with projects of governing, audience demands, and market incentives.
 In Roy Cape: A Lifetime on the Calypso and Soca Bandstand (2014), an experiment in dialogic co-authorship with a reputed Trinidadian musician, she engages the audible entanglements of circulation, reputation and sound.
 She recently coedited a volume titled The Political Economy of Music and Sound: Case Studies in the Caribbean Tourism Industry.
 Dr. Guilbault has been on several editorial boards and served as a board member of the Canadian Music Society, the Society for Ethnomusicology, the Caribbean Studies Association, and the Board of Governors of the University of California Humanities.

 Editorial Board